uliw/esbmtk/README.md

 -   nptyping
 -   numbers

-please install the above with pip or conda etc.
+please install the above with pip or conda etc. You can install esbmtk with pip or in a local working directory from github

-At present, there is no ready made installation routine.
-Rather download the `esbmtk.py` library into your local working library using one of the following commands
+-   pip install esbmtk
 -   <https://github.com/uliw/esbmtk/archive/main.zip>
 -   <https://github.com/uliw/esbmtk.git>
 -   git@github.com:uliw/esbmtk.git

-<a id="orge511392"></a>
+<a id="orgff85c0b"></a>

 # Documentation